gcallah/BookReviews/biggar.md

 their efforts to "decolonize" museums.
-For instance, the Kelvingrove Museum in Glasgow installed a permanent exhibition intended to show that Glasgow benefited greatly from the slave trade (with which it was barely involved) and failing to mention the city's much more important role in ending the slave trade.
+For instance, the Kelvingrove Museum in Glasgow installed a permanent exhibition intended to show that Glasgow benefited greatly from the slave trade (with which it was barely involved) and failing to mention the city's much more important role in *ending* the slave trade.

 Biggar then relates the case of Frances Widdowson, who was fired from her professorship at Mount Royal University for questioning the notion of "indigenous science."
-This is especially ironic because, while "indigenous" people certainly knew lots of interesting things, and it is foolish to dismiss them as ignorant savages, to insist that the knowledge they had was "science" is to demand it fit into a western framework.
+This is ironic because, while "indigenous" people certainly knew lots of interesting things, and it is foolish to dismiss them as ignorant savages, to insist that the knowledge they had was "science" is to demand it fit into a western framework.